This Is Why It Pisses You Off To Share Food

 Advertisement

-According to Jennifer Verdolin, PhD, an animal behaviour researcher specialising in social and mating behaviour, sharing food is indicative of a close relationship, because food is considered a resource.
+According to Jennifer Verdolin, PhD, an animal behavior researcher specializing in social and mating behavior, sharing food is indicative of a close relationship, because food is considered a resource.
 "The better the resource, the less likely you are to want to share it," she says.
 "Especially if it is hard to come by."
 For example, your side order of fries may seem delicious and also scarce, so you really do not want to let it get gobbled up.

 Now, if you don't offer fries to the people at your table, and they take them anyway, that is considered a sign of dominance, Dr. Verdolin says.
 "And that is irksome," she says.
 Unless, the person stealing fries is someone you're already close with.